The Midwich Cuckoos: Plot

 Ambulances arrive at two traffic accidents blocking the only roads into the English village of Midwich, Winshire.
 Attempting to approach the village, one ambulance-man becomes unconscious.
-Suspecting gas poisoning, the army is notified.
+As gas poisoning is suspected, the army is notified.
 They discover that a caged canary becomes unconscious upon entering the affected region, but regains consciousness when removed.
 Further experiments reveal the region to be a hemisphere with a diameter of 2 mi around the village.
 Aerial photography shows an unidentifiable silvery object on the ground in the centre of the affected zone.

 After one day, the effect vanishes, along with the unidentified object, and the villagers wake with no apparent ill effects.
 Some months later they realise that every woman of child-bearing age is pregnant with all indications that the pregnancies were caused by xenogenesis during the period of unconsciousness that has come to be referred to as the "Dayout".

 When the 31 boys and 30 girls are born, they appear normal, except for their unusual golden eyes, light blonde hair and pale, silvery skin.
 The children have none of the genetic characteristics of their mothers.
 As they grow up, it becomes increasingly apparent that they are not completely human.
 They possess telepathic abilities and can control others' actions.
 The Children (they are referred to with a capital C) have two distinct group minds, one for the boys and another for the girls.
 Their physical development is accelerated compared with that of humans; upon reaching the age of nine, they appear to be sixteen-year-olds.

 The Children protect themselves as much as possible using a form of mind control.
 One young man who accidentally clips a Child on the hip with his car is made to drive into a wall and kill himself.
 A bull that chased the Children is forced into a pond to drown.
 The villagers form a mob and try to burn down the Midwich Grange (a farm where the Children are taught and live) but the Children make the villagers attack each other.